The Common Program of the People's Republic of China 1949-1954

 The present social position determines the class status.
 The class status is theoretically subject to change, but in practice it is almost unchangeable.
 Class origin labels are hereditary only in the patriline, and the sons of the bad-class sons but not the children of bad-class daughters bore the stigma in turn.
 Individuals were frequently categorized officially based on their own class designations, the class backgrounds of their parents, or their family's class origins.
 According to official policies, children from disadvantaged family backgrounds should have been treated differently from their parents.
 However, offspring of less privileged family backgrounds encountered discriminatory practices, affecting their opportunities and life trajectories.

-The people are classified into 3 origins:
+The people were classified into 3 origins:

 I) Good-class origins: